 We are currently unable to raise any significant amount of working capital through the issuance of common stock or securities, including debt securities, convertible into or exercisable for, common stock.
 Under our Articles of Incorporation, we are authorized to issue 10,000,000 shares of common stock.
 As of June 25, 2015, we have either issued, or reserved for issuance, nearly all of the 10,000,000 authorized shares.
 As a result, we cannot raise any significant amount of working capital through the issuance of securities, including debt securities that are convertible into, or exercisable for, common stock until we increase the number of shares of common stock available for issuance.
 Upon increasing our authorized common stock to a number greater than 10,000,000, we will be able to use such newly authorized shares for issuance in capital raising transactions, or in connection with acquisitions, or for the granting of incentive equity including stock options.
 However, we cannot assure you that we will be able to increase our authorized shares prior to the need to raise additional capital or utilize our common stock for strategic or incentive purposes, if at all.
-If we are unable to raise additional working capital when needed, we may be unable to support our research and U.S. Food and Drug Administration, or FDA, clearance activities including our planned clinical trials.
+If we are unable to raise additional working capital when needed, we may be unable to support our research and FDA clearance activities including our planned clinical trials.
 The failure to implement our research and clearance activities would have a material adverse effect on our ability to commercialize our products.
 If we are unable to utilize our common stock for strategic purposes we may not be able to take advantage of acquisition opportunities when they arise.
-If we are unable to utilize our common stock for incentive purposes, we may not be able to retain key persons or we may be unable to attract new employees if the need should arise.
+If we are unable to utilize our common stock for incentive purposes, we may not be able to attract new employees if the need should arise.